 The building itself exhibits a highly complex geometry.
 The design represents a globe shattered by war and broken into shards.
-The Earth Shard is the main gallery of the building, the Water Shard a restaurant, while the Air Shard is a large tower offering good views of MediaCityUK and Salford Quays.
+The Earth Shard is the main gallery of the building, the Water Shard an event space, while the Air Shard is a large tower and entrance.
 Sloping floors and ceilings induce disorientation similar to that experienced in war.

 Although the museum does contain physical objects, its main focus is on experiences of war rather than the weapons themselves.
 Permanent exhibits include:

 - Big Picture Show – Every hour the museum’s lights are dimmed and visitors are treated to an award-winning 360° audio-visual experience.
 Continually changing images of war are projected onto the gallery walls and floor, accompanied by music, sounds and recordings.
 Shows vary throughout the day.

 - Large Objects –Large Objects – These include a Harrier jump jet, an East German Trabant car, and wreckage from New York’s World Trade Center.

 - Silos – Six separate exhibition areas exploring different aspects of war including the role of women, the British Empire and Commonwealth, and the contributions of science and technology.